embassynetwork/modernomad/docs/how-to-run.md

 Now you can go ahead and start creating content.

-## each time
+## Running in Production

+(Update docs here for Debian service creation)

+Ensure required services running:

-- make sure rabbitmq is running, or start it: `rabbitmq-server`
+- rabbitmq
+- celery
-- start celery beat (the scheduler for periodic tasks): `celery beat` (or some more sophisticated version of the same command, depending on your local or production setup), such as `./manage.py celeryd -v 2 -B -s celery -E -l INFO -n some_unique_name`
+   - `celery beat` (or some
+  more sophisticated version of the same command, depending on your local or production setup), such as `./manage.py celeryd -v 2 -B -s celery -E -l INFO -n some_unique_name`
-- start django `./manage.py runserver domain port`
+- postgres

+Start django and node services

+(Docs here for adding proper production configuration for django and node)

 ## model updates
 see the instructions in [updates](updates.md) for how to create and run database migrations if you add or remove fields from models.